Read time: 15 mins

 Hyperdrive & super section

 In addition to scoring championship points in qualifying and the race, there are bonus points available in the teams’ championship for being the fastest car through a designated ‘super section’ – aka the Continental Traction Challenge.
 Akin to a fastest lap prize, the best time through the super section can be recorded in any of the competitive runs.
 The cars also feature a ‘Hyperdrive’ boost, giving them extra power for a limited period of the lap.
 Tactically, this might be used in the super section in an attempt to capture that prize, or on a straight section of track where it will provide the maximum time advantage – or simply to attack or defend.

-To watch the season opener on 19 and 20 February, head to Extreme E's website to find broadcast information for your country.
+To watch the upcoming double-header in Sardinia, head to Extreme E's website to find broadcast information for your country.
 And don't forget to find us on Instagram and Twitter to follow our progress!

 Join the team

 McLaren Plus is our free-to-join fan loyalty programme, bringing McLaren fans closer to the team with the most inclusive, rewarding and open-to-all fan programmes in motorsport.